 app: postgres

-Next, apply the service and check that is available and has been assigned a port:
+Next, apply the service and check that it’s available and has been assigned a port:

 ❯ kubectl apply -f postgres-service.yml